Norse Groups is a quick and easy way for groups of people with a common interest to facilitate discussions.

 Depending on what settings you chose when you joined the group, you will receive the group’s messages via email either one-by-one, in batches, in summary form, or not at all.
-The other way to read the messages is to go to the group’s home page and click the Discussions tab on the right side of the page.
+The other way to read the messages is to go to the group’s home page.
 This will bring up a list of the recently discussed topics; click on a topic to see all of the posted messages.

 If you receive the group messages via email, you can reply to a posted message simply by replying to the message’s email.
-If you read the messages from within the group’s page, go to the desired topic via the above instructions and click the Reply link below the specific message you want to reply to.
-If you don’t want your response to the entire group, use the Reply to author link instead.
+If you read the messages from within the group’s page, go to the desired topic via the above instructions and click Post Reply within the specific message you want to reply to.
+If you don’t want your response to the entire group, use the Reply privately to author link instead.

 Creating a new topic is just as easy.
-From the group home page, go to the Discussions tab, and click the + new post link that appears on the right side of the page.
-You will come to a screen that looks like a form for sending email (see below image).
-Just fill in the subject and the message and click the Post message button.
+From the group home page, click New Topic that appears on the top of the page.
+You will come to a screen that looks like a form for sending email.
+Fill in the subject and the message and click the Post button.

 You can also post messages directly from Norse Mail by sending an email to the group email address.
-If you don’t know the group email, you can find it by clicking on the About this group tab on the right side of the page.
+If you don’t know the group email, you can find it by clicking on Settings > Group settings.

-As mentioned in the above section, you can post messages to the group from Norse Mail by sending an email to the group email address (which can be found in the About this group tab on the right side of the page).
+As mentioned in the above section, you can post messages to the group from Norse Mail by sending an email to the group email address (which can be found in Settings > Group settings).
 However, you can also use the group email address to share documents and calendars with the entire group.
 To do so, follow the regular procedures for calendar or document sharing, and type in the group email address when selecting people to invite.
 Every group member will then receive an invitation.
 See Norse Calendar Training and Norse Docs Training for details on how to share documents and calendars.

 The settings you select when you join a group are not permanent.
-Use the Edit my membership link on the right side of the group page to change how you receive email messages from the group and edit the nickname that other group members see when you post.
-From this page you can also use the Unsubscribe button in the lower-right corner to leave the group.
+Use the My settings > Membership and email settings button on the top of the page to change how you receive email messages from the group and edit the nickname that other group members see when you post.
+From this page you can also use the Leave group button in the lower-right corner to leave the group.

 As of 07/01/2011, Groups profiles have been disabled.
 This change will not affect the nicknames you might have chosen for yourself to participate in groups.
 It will only affect the custom profiles fields, such as your photo, location, and occupation.
 More details are available here.

 Setting up a mailing list or discussion board in Norse Groups is easy and can be done without any help from an admin.
-From the Norse Groups home page, click the Create a group button in the “My Groups” area.
-You will be taken to the group setup page shown below.
+From the Norse Groups home page, click the Create Group button

 Start by typing in the name of your group.
 This name will also appear in the email address field below.
 If the group name is too long or otherwise unwieldy to use as an email address, you can override this feature an type in a different group email address (though “-group” will be appended to whatever address you type in).
 The email address is used to automatically create the group home page address.

 There are two ways to add people to your group.
 By default, you will start at the invitation screen.
 Simply type in the email addresses of people you want to invite to the group, add a message, and click Invite members.
 Once your invitees accept the invitation, they will be members of your group.
-You can also add people to your group without invitation by clicking the Add members directly link.
+You can also add people to your group without invitation by clicking the Direct add members link.
 Again, you have to enter the email addresses and a message, but this time you must also choose the new members’ default email subscription setting.
-After filling these fields out, click the Add members button to automatically add the members to your group.
-You can always invite/add members later and just click the Skip this step button for now.
+After filling these fields out, click the Add button to automatically add the members to your group.
+You can invite/add members at any time.

-When in a group that you own or manage, you will have a few additional options on the right side of the page.
+When in a group that you own or manage, you will have a few additional options.
 A good deal of customization can be done from the various tabs under the Group settings link:

-General: Change the group’s name, description, email address, and web address.
+General information: Change the group’s name, description, email address, web address, topic types, and posting options.

 On January 5th, 2011, there were changes to our Norse Apps account infrastructure that allow access to other Google services beyond the core suite of messaging and collaboration apps.
 This change lets users access many new services such as Blogger, Reader, Google Voice, Maps ,YouTube, SketchUp, and Picasa Web Albums from their Norse Apps account.
 For a detailed list, see More Google applications for your school.